 Medicinal, Plastic, Band-aid

-(Chlorphenol, Cl-C6-OH) The most likely cause of this taste is infection caused by poor sanitation.
+Cause: (Chlorphenol, Cl-C6-OH) The most likely cause of this taste is infection caused by poor sanitation.
 Can also be caused by using chlorinated water or not properly rinsing cleaning solution from brewing equipment.
 Sometimes whole hop usage can contribute to this off flavor if a high alpha acid hop is used.

 Solution: Clean and sanitize all equipment for brewing.
 If you really think sanitation is not the issue check your water for chlorine also be sure to rinse off all equipment and make sure no bleach (should you unadvisedly be using it) is rinsed off.
 If your water has high chlorine levels in it boil the water for 15 minutes to drive out any chlorine.